A compactness theorem for stable flat $SL(2,\mathbb{C})$ connections on $3$-folds: Compactness theorem for stable flat connections

-is also called Vafa-Witten equations,\ where $[B.B]\in\Om^{2,+}(X,\mathfrak{g}_{P})$ is defined in \cite{BM} Appendix A.\ Vafa-Witte equations introduced by Vafa and Witten to study S-duality in twist of $\mathcal{N}=4$ supersymmetric Yang-Mills theory \cite{VW}.\ The moduli space of solutions to the equations is expected to produce a possibly new invariant of some kind.\ The equations were also considered by Haydys \cite{Haydys} and Witten \cite{Witten}.
-Mares studied analytic aspects of Vafa-Witten equations in \cite{BM}.\ We do not have an uniform $L^{2}$-bounded on the curvature $F_{A}$ of the connection and the $L^{2}$-norm of $B$ which the pair $(A,B)$ satisfies the Vafa-Witten equations.\ We have a energy identity,\ (one also can see \cite{BM} Section 2.1. and \cite{Tanaka2017})
+where $[B.B]\in\Om^{2,+}(X,\mathfrak{g}_{P})$ is defined in \cite[Appendix A]{BM}.
+Vafa-Witten equations were introduced by Vafa and Witten to study S-duality in twist of $\mathcal{N}=4$ supersymmetric Yang-Mills theory \cite{VW}.
+By appropriately counting the number of points of the moduli space of Vafa-Witten equations, we hope to obtain a number $VW(P)$ called the Vafa-Witten invariant for the principal bundle $P\rightarrow X$ \cite[Section 1.3]{BM}.
+These equations were also considered by Haydys \cite{Haydys} and Witten \cite{Witten} from a different point of view.

+Let $G$ be a Lie group and $P$ be a principal $G$-bundle over a smooth Riemannian manifold $X$.
+We recall the equivalent characterizations of flat bundles \cite[Section 1.2]{Kobayashi}, that is, bundles admitting a flat connection. \begin{proposition}(\cite[Proposition 1.2.6]{Kobayashi}) For a principal $G$-bundle $P$ over $X$, the following three conditions are equivalent:\\ (1) $P$ admits a flat structure,\\ (2) $P$ admits a flat connection,\\ (3) $P$ is defined by a representation $\rho:\pi_{1}(X)\rightarrow G$. \end{proposition} Recall that, $\mathcal{F}_{\mathcal{A}}=F_{A}-\frac{1}{2}[\phi\wedge\phi]+{\rm{i}}d_{A}\phi$ is curvature of the complex connection $\mathcal{A}:=A+\rm{i}\phi$.
+The solutions of stable flat connections also satisfy the complex Yang-Mills equations \cite{Gagliardo/Uhlenbeck:2012}.
+We then have \begin{proposition} If $(A,\phi)$ is a $C^{\infty}$-solution of (\ref{I1}) over a closed $n$-manifold $X$, then

+\end{proposition} Now return to the setting of this article.
+Let $Y$ be an oriented, smooth, Riemannian three-manifold, $P$ be a $G$-principal bundle over $Y$ with $G$ being a compact Lie group.
+We denote by $X:=Y\times S^{1}$ the product manifold with the product metric.
+We pull back a connection $A$ on $P\rightarrow Y$ to $p_{1}^{\ast}(P)\rightarrow X$ via the canonical projection